 Welcome to post #2 in my world capitals series, and happy (early) 4th of July to all my American readers!
-Seems appropriate to celebrate the holiday with stories of my time spent in our nation’s capital.
+It seems appropriate to celebrate the holiday with stories of my time spent in our nation’s capital.

 You’d think the capital of my home country would’ve been post #1.
 It was, after all, the first national capital I ever visited.
 But I wanted to hold off on writing this one, because I knew I’d be returning to DC one more time before moving away from the East Coast and wanted to include those photos here as well.

 As the capital of the United States, the District of Columbia goes by many names.
 Out west, we call it ‘DC.’
 On the east coast, they call it ‘Washington’ (not to be confused with the state of Washington).
 In and around DC, it’s often referred to as ‘The District.’

 For my non-American readers or anyone who isn’t familiar with the area, DC is a city of about 700,000 people located in a small square of land between Maryland and Virginia.
 It’s not part of any state; it’s a capital district.
 It’s also the home of our national government, making it a place that’s highly worth a visit.

 DC and the surrounding area is home to most of the federal government office buildings, the national gallery, zoo, and museums, and many national monuments commemorating important people and/or times in US History.

 And all of these things are free and open to the public!